jarusll/the-logs/index.md

 I am a baller for life now.
 Ever since I started using my trackball vertically, I can't stop thinking about using my keyboard tented.

 I am thinking more these days.
 I am becoming me now, crystallizing.
-Letting go of the toxic folks around me.

 Me and the bois went trekking at Prabalgad Fort a while ago, it went as expected.
 I was defeated, mentally & physically.
 It was a difficult expedition but we just had to keep moving forward.
 I am glad I did it and will be up again anyday.
 *मी मराठा*